CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Felicia Phillips/Learning React and Advanced HTML & CSS.md

 - Child components call these handler functions when events occur, passing data back to the parent.
 - This allows child components to trigger state changes in their parents, leading to UI updates.

+## Use State
+This allows child components to trigger state changes in their parents, leading to UI updates. import {useState} from 'react';
+const [isOn, setIsOn] = useState(false);
+- isOn holds the Current Value initialized to false.
+- Think of isOn as a little piece of memory within your MyComponent setIsOn is the update function
+ - The Update Function - The Trigger for Change